JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-10-16-please-try-to-use-io.md

 Let me clarify deprecation is something we are advocating for due to the current state of `Try` in the Kotlin developer scene, so please don't take it as a *"`Try` should be removed in all FP libs out there"* statement.

 If you’re interested in any topics regarding Functional Programming in Kotlin, feel free to keep an eye on my blog 🙏🏽.
-You can also [follow me on Twitter](https://twitter.com/JorgeCastilloPR).
+You can also [follow me on Twitter](https://twitter.com/JorgeCastilloPR) and [Instagram](https://www.instagram.com/jorgecastillopr/).

 ### Want to support me?